Skip to content

 TOP PICK – Location, Location, Location

-This gorgeous boutique hotel is a hidden gem tucked away out of sight in the centre of the city within an old 18th-century mansion.
+This gorgeous boutique hotel is a hidden gem tucked away out of sight in the center of the city within an old 18th-century mansion.

 Enjoy pastry delights for breakfast and afternoon tea courtesy of patisserie chocolate shop Pierre MATHIEU and indulge in the well-stocked private wine cellar that forms part of the hotel.